Summary

 Hence, the scanner data has less relative variability.

-Thus, it concludes that the scanner process (optimal scanner process) is the best option for the company as compared to the manual process since the scanner process has no outliers and is normally distributed and has less variability in the values.
-Scanner has the lower variability since the standard deviation of the process is lower.
+Thus, it concludes that the scanner process (optimal scanner process) is the best option for the company compared to the manual process since the scanner process has no outliers, is normally distributed, and has less variability in values.
+The scanner has a lower variability since the standard deviation of the process is lower.

-As we see that the optical scanner has less variability, so we can see that this is the best option.
-Because for any data, less variability is always acceptable which indicates that the data is more consistent.
-Also, the SE is less for the scanner data which tells us that the error in this data is lower than the manual data.
+As we can see, the optical scanner has less variability, and this is the best option.
+For any data, less variability is always acceptable, which indicates that the data is more consistent.
+Also, the SE is less for the scanner data, which tells us that the error in this data is lower than that of the manual data.

 Recommendations